 I completely understand and respect my white brothers and sisters defending their use of the word 'cannabis' because they want to move away from the discrimination associated with it.
 But as a Latino, it's hard for me to jump on board.

-When I'm around my family and my boys, I don't say cannabis.
+When I'm around my family and friends, I don't say cannabis.
 I say marijuana or weed because that's what I grew up with.
 I code switch depending on my audience.
 I'm mindful of the policies and feelings and willing to honor them, but I can't let that stop me from being myself in a casual setting.

 Similarly, I believe in the movement to reevaluate and change our social norms, syntax, nomenclature.
 But I also believe we must afford the ability to be human.
 We can't chop someone down right off the bat because they said a word by mistake or in a way that they didn't intend.